 In Nova Scotia, there are 1300 licensed paramedics, and approximately 24 of those are critical care paramedics.
 They can be found in two different practice settings: LifeFlight and in the emergency department at the QEII Health Sciences Centre.

 Until this year, there was no approved Critical Care Paramedic Program in Nova Scotia.
-Previously, LifeFlight had utilized the critical care nursing program from the Registered Nurses Professional Development Centre (RNPDC) to support Critical Care education, and the QEII Emergency Program developed an education program for critical care paramedics working within the emergency department.
+Previously, LifeFlight had utilized the critical care nursing program from the Nova Scotia Health Learning Institute for Health Care Providers to support Critical Care education, and the QEII Emergency Program developed an education program for critical care paramedics working within the emergency department.
 With an ongoing need to continuously replenish the provincial supply of critical care paramedics, as well as create a pathway for licensure, an opportunity was created to build on the development of those two separate certification processes into the Nova Scotia Critical Care Paramedic Program.

-“It’s very forward-thinking of the province to have a succession plan,” says Barbara Fagan, Nurse Educator with the Registered Nurses Professional Development Centre at Nova Scotia Health.
+“It’s very forward-thinking of the province to have a succession plan,” says Barbara Fagan, Nurse Educator with the Nova Scotia Health Learning Institute for Health Care Providers.
 “When you think of one of these professionals leaving, that creates a big gap.
 To have that level of training and that level of experience – that’s not so easy to replace.”

-The highly anticipated pilot program, offered by the Registered Nurses Professional Development Centre, officially kicked off in September.
-The course, which has been two years in the making, is a collaborative effort by a team from Nova Scotia Health’s RNPDC and QEII Health Science’s Centre Simulation program, along with EHS LifeFlight.
+The highly anticipated pilot program, offered by the Nova Scotia Health Learning Institute for Health Care Providers, officially kicked off in September.
+The course, which has been two years in the making, is a collaborative effort by a team from Nova Scotia Health Learning Institute for Health Care Providers and QEII Health Science’s Centre Simulation program, along with EHS LifeFlight.

-“The curriculum was designed and developed through collaboration of the Registered Nurses Professional Development Centre faculty and critical care paramedics,” says Carla MacDonald, Interim Director, Learning and Education Resources, Interprofessional Practice & Learning.
+“The curriculum was designed and developed through collaboration of the Nova Scotia Health Learning Institute for Health Care Providers faculty and critical care paramedics,” says Carla MacDonald, Interim Director, Learning and Education Resources, Interprofessional Practice & Learning.
 “This type of program will ultimately advance the profession.”